dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 By pretraining on a diverse corpus with long stretches of contiguous text our model acquires significant world knowledge and ability to process long-range dependencies which are then successfully transferred to solving discriminative tasks such as question answering, semantic similarity assessment, entailment determination, and text classification, improving the state of the art.

-One limitation of GPT is its uni-directional nature — the model is only trained to predict the future left-to-right context.
+One limitation of GPT is its unidirectional nature — the model is only trained to predict the future left-to-right context.

 ## BERT

+Yo myself, BERT.
+I will improve the shortcomings of GPT.

+-bert.png

+### How this works?

+### TL;DR

+### Results

+### What this means?